Toftemann/NC3CTF-Team-Smatthesen/README.md

 # NC3CTF-Team-Smatthesen
+### NC3 CTF Christmas competition 2025
-NC3 CTF 2025, tasks completed by Team Smatthesen on https://nc3ctf.dk/
+- Tasks completed by Team Smatthesen on https://nc3ctf.dk/

 This is the first year that I have personally attended a CTF competition, and these are the task that we have solved.<br />
 Our team ended up completing 34 of the 50 tasks.

-✒️ Writeups are in Danish
+### ✒️ Writeups are in Danish

 ## ![](https://geps.dev/progress/100) Kom godt i gang
 ✅ [Start her!](https://github.com/Toftemann/NC3CTF-Team-Smatthesen/blob/main/Writeup/Start%20her!%20-%20Solved.md)<br />